 Source Ingest, Analysis and Management

-Our analysts code and maintain our aeronautical navigation databases by performing a thorough analysis of a variety of sources.
-In the United States that includes the National Flight Data Digest (NFDD), FAA Form 7100, FAA Form 8260, Coded Instrument Flight Procedures database (CIFP), the National Airspace Resource (NASR) database, and the Digital Terminal Procedure Publication (D-TPP).
-Our agile global reach capability ensures that our database reflects foreign Aeronautical Information Publications (AIP) from around the world.
+Our analysts encode and maintain the ARINC 424 data in our aeronautical navigation databases by performing a thorough analysis of a variety of official sources.
+In the United States, these sources include the National Flight Data Digest (NFDD), FAA Form 7100, FAA Form 8260, Coded Instrument Flight Procedures database (CIFP), the National Airspace Resource (NASR) database, and the Digital Terminal Procedure Publication (D-TPP).
+Our agile global reach capability ensures that our database reflects source information from Aeronautical Information Publications (AIP) from around the world.

-All maintenance is performed in accordance with published 28 and 56-day AIRAC cycles.
-Through a certified process and in strict accordance with RTCA DO-272B and DO-200A, we ensure that procedure coding and supporting data aligns with ARINC 424 and DAFIF® standards for use in Flight Management Systems (FMS).
+All navigation database maintenance is performed in accordance with published 28- and 56-day AIRAC cycles.
+Through our certified process and in strict accordance with RTCA DO-272B and DO-200A, we ensure that procedure encoding and supporting data follows ARINC 424 and DAFIF® standards for use in Flight Management Systems (FMS).

-- We update and maintain U.S. Civil DPs, STARs in NASR and assist the FAA in providing Quality Control (QC) for Civil/Military Instrument Approach Procedures (IAP’s)
+- We update and maintain the U.S. Civil Departure Procedures (DPs), Standard Arrival Routes (STARs) in NASR and assist the FAA in providing Quality Control (QC) for Civil/Military Instrument Approach Procedures (IAP’s)

-- An agile global reach capability ensures that we code procedures as published in foreign Aeronautical Information Publications (AIP) from around the world
+- Our agile and global capability ensures that we encode procedures as published in both the US and non-US Aeronautical Information Publications (AIP) from around the world

 Aeronautical Information Publications

-Our FAA certified Type 1 LOA processes enable us to access, monitor, manage, track, and encode Aeronautical Information Publications (AIPs) and applicable data sources to produce current navigation data in the ARINC 424 and DAFIF®-style tab-delimited formats.
+Our FAA-certified Type 1 LOA processes permit us to continually access, monitor, manage, track, and encode Aeronautical Information Publications (AIPs) and other applicable data sources to produce current navigation data in ARINC 424 and DAFIF®-style tab-delimited formats.
 We receive and track all published changes to aeronautical information through a centralized process – with full traceability from reception through delivery.
-During a 28-day cycle, our analysts analyze thousands of changes published in a variety of sources including Transmittal Letters, NFDDs, Amendments, Supplements, and NOTAMs.
+During a 28-day cycle, our certified aeronautical analysts analyze thousands of changes published in a variety of sources including Transmittal Letters, National Flight Data Digest (NFDD), Amendments, Supplements, and NOTAMs.

-AeroNavData’s Airport Mapping project is an example of our defined processes for ingesting, creating, and maintaining aerodrome data.
-We maintain this data in an Airport Mapping Database (AMDB) and output it using stringent industry standards to deliver the data in our customer-requested formats (e.g. AIXM and shapefiles).
+AeroNavData’s Airport Mapping capability is an example of our defined processes for ingesting, creating, and maintaining aerodrome data.
+We are able to maintain this data in an Airport Mapping Database (AMDB) and output it using stringent industry standards to deliver the data in customer-requested formats.